ekristen/aws-nuke/docs/resources/s3-files-access-point.md

 ## Properties

-- `FileSystemId`: The ID of the S3 file system that this access point belongs to
+- `FileSystemID`: The ID of the S3 file system that this access point belongs to
 - `ID`: The ID of the S3 file system access point

 !!! note - Using Properties